 - Attendance.
 Failure of Director to attend meetings

-- Directors shall attend regular board meetings, special board meetings, and other functions of the Cooperative to adequately represent, both, the members from his or her district, as well as all other members of the Cooperative.
-A director will have automatically resigned should a director be absent for four (4) regular board meetings in a rolling 12-month period.
+- Directors shall attend regular board meetings, special board meetings, and other functions of the Cooperative to adequately represent, both, the members from his or her district, as well as all other members of the Cooperative, in compliance with the Cooperative’s meeting attendance policy.

 - In 1936, the Cooperative’s articles of incorporation, Article IV, provided that the number of directors was not to be less than three (3) nor more than thirteen (13).
 Article IV stated that unless otherwise fixed by the bylaws, the number of original directors of the Cooperative was set at thirteen (13).

 - The Board of Directors has established that the number of directors will be nine (9) directors.
 Each director is to represent one district.

 - The Board of Directors shall have the power to change the boundaries of the districts for any permissible purpose, including creating the same number of districts as there are directors.
 To the extent practical, the Board of Directors will endeavor to maintain an equitable number of members in each district.

 Section 6.
 Tenure

 - Directors shall be elected on a three (3) year rotation of the districts as provided herein.

 - A director’s term shall be for (3) years or until their successors shall have been elected and shall have qualified.